Skip to main content

 Total Credits29

 Students fulfill technical electives with the above listed requirements.
-They will also fulfill the College of Engineering and Mines requirements with the following courses: ENGR 200 Computer Applications in Engineering, ENGR 206 Fundamentals of Electrical Engineering, and CHE 315 Engineering Statistics and Design of Experiments
+For students pursuing a Chemical Concentration, the following courses are recommended to fulfill the College of Engineering and Mines Core Program Requirements with the following courses: ENGR 200 Computer Applications in Engineering, ENGR 206 Fundamentals of Electrical Engineering, and CHE 315 Engineering Statistics and Design of Experiments

 Electrical Concentration (Required 127 Credits)